nasa/opera-sds-pcm/CONTRIBUTING.md

 ## How to Contribute?

 ⚠️ It's **highly** advised that you take a look at our [issue tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]) before considering any code contributions.
 Here's some guidelines:
-1. Check if any duplicate issues exist that cover your code contribution idea / task, and add comments to those tickets with your thoughts.
+1. Check if any duplicate issues exist that cover your contribution idea / task, and add comments to those tickets with your thoughts.
-2. If no duplicates exist, create a new issue ticket and get a conversation started before making code changes using our [communication channels](#communication-channels).
+2. If no duplicates exist, create a new issue ticket and get a conversation started before making changes using our [communication channels](#communication-channels).

 Once you have a solid issue ticket in hand and are ready to work on code, you'll want to:
 1. Ensure you have development [prerequisites](#prerequisites) cleared.